Photon (arcade cabinet)

-Photon (Фотон) is a Soviet arcade cabinet produced between late 1980s to early 1990s in Penza.
+Photon (Фотон) is a Soviet arcade cabinet produced between the late 1980s and the early 1990s in Penza.

 Production

 The Photon arcade cabinet was produced in the late 1980s to early 1990s by the eponymous cooperative in Penza.
 Components were purchased from the plants of Voronezh, Saransk and Nizhny Novgorod.
 Machines were purchased from the manufacturer "Union" and the Ministry of Culture.
 The volume of production of automatic machines was up to 150 units per month.

 Games

 The Photon machine with a PC8000 (ПК8000) card has three games loaded on it.
 The game variants of the machine differ by a sign with instructions depending on the installed game.